 Our management is responsible for establishing and maintaining adequate internal control over financial reporting.
-Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements in accordance with U.S. generally accepted accounting principles.
+Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements in accordance with U.S. generally accepted accounting principles ("U.S. GAAP").
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of annual or interim financial statements will not be prevented or detected on a timely basis.

-As of December 31, 2022, we had identified certain matters that constituted material weaknesses in our internal controls over financial reporting.
-See Item 9A of this Report for further discussion on our internal controls.
-As a result, current and potential stockholders could lose confidence in our financial reporting, which would harm our business and the trading price of our Common Stock.
+As of December 31, 2023, we remediated certain matters that constituted material weaknesses in our internal controls over financial reporting.
+See Item 9A "Controls and Procedures" of this Report for further discussion on our internal controls.